tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 ##### 2.3.2.4 Default Value Strings in Parameters (normative)

-When a Test is defined as parameterized, `Implementations` SHOULD support the parameter in addition to the `Information Elements`.
-When a Test is defined as parameterized, `Implementations` MAY choose to only support the default value, and MAY do so internally to the Test, without including the parameter(s) in the Test API (note that `Implementations` that choose to do so, will be unable to validate against all of the Test Validation Data (see [8 Validating Test Implementations](#8-validating-test-implementations-normative))).
+When a Test is defined as parameterized, implementations SHOULD support the parameter in addition to the `Information Elements`.
+When a Test is defined as parameterized, implementations MAY choose to only support the default value, and MAY do so internally to the Test, without including the parameter(s) in the Test API (note that implementations that choose to do so, will be unable to validate against all of the Test Validation Data (see [8 Validating Test Implementations](#8-validating-test-implementations-normative))).

-When the parameter has a default value and a resource, and an `Implementation` includes the parameter in its API, that `Implementation` MUST support the string literal given as the default value, and internally choose the resource "{[resource]}" or "{API endpoint [resource]}" based on that string literal "default value".
-Implementations MAY also accept other values including the "{[resource]}" or "{API endpoint [resource]}" as the value for the parameter in the API for the Test `Implementation`.
+When the parameter has a default value and a resource, and an implementation includes the parameter in its API, that implementation MUST support the string literal given as the default value, and internally choose the resource "{[resource]}" or "{API endpoint [resource]}" based on that string literal "default value".
+Implementations MAY also accept other values including the "{[resource]}" or "{API endpoint [resource]}" as the value for the parameter in the API for the Test implementation.

 ##### 2.3.2.5 Example Interpretation of a Parameter String Default Value (non-normative)

-The following code snippet in Java from the FilteredPush `rec_occur_qc` library (Morris 2025) illustrates interpretation of the default value "Creative Commons" when provided as a parameter to an `Implementation` of [AMENDMENT_LICENSE_STANDARDIZED](../../terms/bdqtest/index.md#AMENDMENT_LICENSE_STANDARDIZED).
+The following code snippet in Java from the FilteredPush `rec_occur_qc` library (Morris 2025) illustrates interpretation of the default value "Creative Commons" when provided as a parameter to an implementation of [AMENDMENT_LICENSE_STANDARDIZED](../../terms/bdqtest/index.md#AMENDMENT_LICENSE_STANDARDIZED).
 The literal "Creative Commons" is accepted as a parameter value.

     @Amendment(label="AMENDMENT_LICENSE_STANDARDIZED", description="Propose amendment to the value of dwc:license using bdq:sourceAuthority.")
     @Provides("dcbe5bd2-42a0-4aab-bb4d-8f148c6490f8")